How to move a mountain

 The first How to Move a Mountain event investigated the stakes involved in collective behavior.
 How does a community build its home, and what is potentially lost, won, or stabilized in the process?

-We convened around a pot of simmering vegetarian stew with Dr. Deborah Gordon, Professor of Biology at Stanford University and Senior Fellow at the Woods Institute for the Environment, who presented her research into the behavior of ant colonies, and Paul Chasan, a San Francisco city planner, who discussed how the city’s landscape is shaped, followed by a group conversation inspired by a series of drawing initiated by artist Kathleen Henderson and completed by the audience.
+We convened around a pot of simmering vegetarian stew with Dr. Deborah Gordon, Professor of Biology at Stanford University and Senior Fellow at the Woods Institute for the Environment, who presented her research into the behavior of ant colonies, and Paul Chasan, a San Francisco city planner, who talked about how we shape the urban landscape, followed by a group discussion inspired by a series of drawing initiated by artist Kathleen Henderson and completed by the audience.

 #2: Confrontation